marcusgia2505/classsExGameInstructions/docs/Run.rst

 Automatic link for login
 ------------------------

-When you click on |pic_qr|, you also get some information on how to login participants directly with a link.
+When you click on |pic_qr|, you also get some information on how to log in participants directly with a link.
 They just have to copy the link in their browser and are logged in into your course (without the need of selecting the course and entering a password).
 The link looks like this: https://classex.uni-passau.de/bin/?automatic=L3ZY2rNO2gz14YkeGUxxF-g (this link is just for demonstration and cannot be used.)

 Personalized link for login
 ----------------------------